Color, 1974, 91m.

 Our terror tale begins with that old standby, a gruesome vignette that turns out to be a film production in progress.
 Here we have a staged satanic ritual conducted by over-the-hill actress Gayle Dorian (Domergue), with a cast and crew all holed up at an infamous, spooky mansion owned by the Beal family -- all of whom perished under sinister condition in the best Hill House tradition.
 The crusty caretaker Edgar (Carradine, of course) warns them that it's not wise to trespass upon such deadly ground, but of course the director, Eric (Ireland), has no issues at all in using the real site of bloodshed and tragedy.
 Faster than you can say "Necronomicon Ex Mortis," they stumble upon a "Tibetan Book of the Dead" (no resemblance at all to the real thing) and work it in as a pivotal prop, which is never a good idea.
 Soon it becomes apparent that the seven deaths in the house's past might be recreated before the cameras roll for the last scene...

 Shot in Salt Lake City, Utah, this modest little chiller was the final film of actress Faith Domergue, a sci-fi favorite from her busy year of 1955 when she appeared in This Island Earth, It Came from Beneath the Sea, and Cult of the Cobra.
 She and Ireland had teamed up before in minor roles in Lucio Fulci's jazzy giallo Perversion Story, but they're better served here with their snippy dialogue even if they ultimately wind up taking a back seat to the ostensible heroine of the film, ingénue Anne, who's played by Carole Wells.
 Weirdly, Domergue had also worked with John Carradine before on the tonally similar but inferior Carl Monson cheapie Legacy of Blood, while Carradine and Ireland would shortly reunite for Satan's Cheerleaders.
 The horror acting community certainly is a strange, bloody little pond.
 Perhaps the weirdest casting choice is actually Wells, a former child actor who had just been widowed one year before with the death of her first husband, Los Angeles oil dynasty member Edward Laurence Doheny IV -- and her mother-in-law, Lucy Doheny (whose own past was also stained by murder), even pops up in this film as the late Suzanne Beal.
 As if that weren't all peculiar enough, her dead, bearded husband in the film is played by Ron Garcia (also art director on this film), who penned the Harry Novak exploitation favorites The Toy Box and Machismo, shot Schoolgirls in Chains, and went on to lens Twin Peaks: Fire Walk with Me and a slew of recent TV shows.
-And if this film's cinematographer sounds familiar, that's because it's Don Jones, director of The Love Butcher (which really needs a legitimate DVD release, badly) and The Forest.
+And if this film's cinematographer sounds familiar, that's because it's Don Jones, director of The Love Butcher and The Forest.